 I’m a writer and blogger living in London, UK.
 I’m married to a wonderful Danish man and we have two young children.
 I’ve spent many years living overseas (in the USA, Belgium, Luxembourg and South Africa) and I love our multi-cultural life.

-In my spare time, I love getting out and exploring London with my family, baking and cooking, and living within the natural cycles of the year.
+In my spare time, I love getting out and exploring with my family, baking and cooking, and living within the natural cycles of the year.

-My most popular blog posts:
+Some of my most popular posts:

 On Faith and Spiritual Practices